 (1246) Fine functional organization of auditory cortex revealed by Fourier optical imaging.
 Kalatsky VA, Polley DB, Merzenich MM, Schreiner CE and Stryker MP.
 2005.
 Proceedings of the National Academy of Sciences of the United States of America, volume 102, pages 13325-13330.

 (1247a) Intermodal selective attention in monkeys.
 I: distribution and timing of effects across visual areas.
 Mehta AD, Ulbert I and Schroeder CE.
 2000.
 Cerebral Cortex, volume 10, pages 343-358.
 The critical comparison was between stimuli that were "attended" or "ignored".
 A human cannot know that an animal that looks at visual stimuli while performing an auditory task ignored the visual stimuli.
 The language used to describe attempts to control for this variable is nonsense.
 'If the animals began to false alarm to deviants in the "irrelevant" modality (catch trials), the trial block was aborted...'.
 False alarm is a noun.
 There is no such verb.
-The authors' invention of the verb "to false alarm" signalled their attempt to impose their meaning on an animal's behaviour.
+The researchers' invention of the verb "to false alarm" signalled their attempt to impose their meaning on an animal's behaviour.
 Even if the animal did not "false alarm", it did not follow that the animal was not responding to the visual stimuli.

 (1247b) Intermodal selective attention in monkeys.
 II: physiological mechanisms of modulation.
 Mehta AD, Ulbert I and Schroeder CE.
 2000.
 Cerebral Cortex, volume 10, pages 359-370.